AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/connecting-data/using-file-uploader.md

 ## Wrapping up {#wrapup}

-This article covered only the basics for using importing data, but you may want to do something more advanced.
+This topic covered only the basics for using importing data, but you may want to do something more advanced.
 Check out the Related articles for guidance on formatting and importing financial, eCommerce, ad spend, and other types of data.

 Also, file upload is not the only way to get your data into [!DNL Commerce Intelligence].
 The [Data Import API](https://developer.adobe.com/commerce/services/reporting/import-api/) functions allow you to push arbitrary data into your [!DNL Commerce Intelligence] Data Warehouse.